Manbo-/rails_sortable/README.md

   set_sortable :sort  # indicate sort column
   # If you don't want timestamps to be updated with sorting, use following option.
   # set_sortable :sort, silence_recording_timestamps: true

+  # set sort column value to new record
+  before_create :maximize # or :minimize
 end
 ```